Anjanas-dh/carparking/NOTES.md

 - ✅ Boundary test CarPark: spaces not zero or lower (negative)
 - ✅ Boundary test CarPark: levels not zero or lower (negative)
 - ✅ Boundary test CarPark: stairPostion not zero or lower (negative)
+- ✅ Return directions for one simple scenario with only a groundfloor and only 1 direction

 ## 🍅 Pomodoro 4

 Driver: Anja
 Navigators: Hanna & Robert

-- 🚧 Return directions for one simple scenario with only a groundfloor and only 1direction
+- 🚧 Return directions for one simple scenario with only a groundfloor and 2 directions
 - ⚠ Validate if the car is not parked on the stairs space
 - ⚠ Refactor tests to be enjoyable to read
 - Refactor tests to not return True/ False but Directions or Error